-Goliath - Goliath was a 12-foot-tall puppet that one of my puppeteer friends built for someone else's show.
-We used this puppet in the second PaW film as the main villain.
+Goliath was a 12-foot-tall puppet built by John Kennedy for a different show, and used as the final villain in the second PaW film.
 This was performed by a team of 3 puppeteers.
 I directed the lead puppeteer, who then worked with his team to execute the performance.
-Additionally, at one point the lights are turned out, and Goliath is seen as animated eyes, which I animated.

 Giacomo - Giacomo was a hand-drawn animated character, the villain of the first movie.
 I designed the character, and worked with the animator on each shot to direct the performance and keep the character design true.

 The Sure Sheep